somewherewarm/woocommerce-subscribe-all-the-things/README.md

 **Note:** if you do not wish to offer cart level subscription options, leave this section empty.

+# Support

+Subscribe All the Things is released freely and openly to get feedback on experimental ideas and approaches to solving known limitations in the WooCommerce Subscriptions plugin.
+A lot of features available in Subscriptions are not supported, and you may have questions about how to use certain features with it.

+These questions and other issues with this plugin are not supported via the [WooCommerce support system](http://woocommerce.com/).
+As the extension is not sold via Woocommerce.com, the support team at WooCommerce.com are not educated about the extension and are not responsible for providing answers to questions.

+If you think you have found a bug in the extension, problem with the documentation or want to see a new feature added, please [open a new issue](https://github.com/Prospress/woocommerce-subscribe-all-the-things/issues/new) and one of the developers or other users from its tiny community will do their best to help you out.

+For feature requests, please understand this is a non-commercial extension and development time for it is effectively being donated and is therefore, limited.

 #### Further Reading

 Want to learn more?
 Check out the excellent post about [Subscribe All the Things on SellWithWP.com](https://www.sellwithwp.com/woocommerce-subscribe-all-the-things/).